-This Proxy Statement/Prospectus is being furnished to holders of record on March 17, 1997 (the "Record Date") of the common stock, par value \$.20 per share (the "Sallie Mae Common Stock"), of the Student Loan Marketing Association, a federally-chartered government-sponsored enterprise ("Sallie Mae"), in connection with the solicitation of proxies by the Sallie Mae Board of Directors (the "Sallie Mae Board") for use at the Special Meeting of Sallie Mae shareholders (the "Special Meeting") to be held on Thursday, May 15, 1997 at 10:00 a.m. at the Ritz-Carlton, Tysons Corner, 1700 Tysons Blvd., McLean, VA 22102 and at any adjournments or postponements thereof.
+This Proxy Statement/Prospectus is being furnished to holders of record on March 17, 1997 (the "Record Date") of the common stock, par value \$.20 per share (the "Sallie Mae Common Stock"), of the Student Loan Marketing Association, a federally-chartered government-sponsored enterprise ("Sallie Mae"), in connection with the solicitation of proxies by the Sallie Mae Board of Directors (the "Sallie Mae Board") for use at the Special Meeting of Sallie Mae shareholders (the "Special Meeting") to be held on Thursday, May 15, 1997 at m. at the Ritz-Carlton, Tysons Corner, 1700 Tysons Blvd., McLean, VA 22102 and at any adjournments or postponements thereof.

 At the Special Meeting, Sallie Mae shareholders will be asked to consider and vote upon the approval and adoption of an Agreement and Plan of Reorganization (the "Reorganization Agreement") providing for the reorganization (the "Reorganization") of Sallie Mae into a wholly-owned subsidiary of a new holding company named SLM Holding Corporation (the "Holding Company").
 If the Reorganization is approved, each outstanding share of Sallie Mae Common Stock shall be converted into one share of common stock, par value \$.20 per share, of the Holding Company ("Holding Company Common Stock").
-SEE "RISK FACTORS" COMMENCING ON PAGE 11 FOR A DESCRIPTION OF CERTAIN MATTERS THAT SHOULD BE CONSIDERED BY SHAREHOLDERS OF SALLIE MAE PRIOR TO VOTING.